timothymathison/TrailMonitor-AWS-Lambda/TrailMonitor/README.md

 ---

-Each Lambda function can be tested localy using these steps (example for `ProcessDataFromPost` handler):
+Each Lambda function code can be tested localy using these steps (example for `ProcessDataFromPost` handler):

-- Open up ProcessDataFromPostTest.java
+- Open up __ProcessDataFromPostTest.java__
 - Fill in your test logic to validate the input and output of your function handler
 - Then run it locally as a normal JUnit test.
 - The unit test provides a sample JSON input file if you have chosen a predefined event type as your function input